Improved Regularization and Robustness for Fine-tuning in Neural Networks

 \section{Abstract}

 A widely used algorithm for transfer learning is fine-tuning, where a pre-trained model is fine-tuned on a target task with a small amount of labeled data.
-When the capacity of the pre-trained model is much larger than the size of the target data set, fine-tuning is prone to overfitting and ``memorizing'' the training labels.
-Hence, an important question is to regularize fine-tuning and ensure its robustness to noise.
+When the capacity of the pre-trained model is significantly larger than the size of the target dataset, fine-tuning is prone to overfitting and memorizing the training labels.
+Hence, a crucial question is to regularize fine-tuning and ensure its robustness against noise.
 To address this question, we begin by analyzing the generalization properties of fine-tuning.
 We present a PAC-Bayes generalization bound that depends on the \textit{distance traveled in each layer} during fine-tuning and the \textit{noise stability} of the fine-tuned model.
 We empirically measure these quantities.
-Based on the analysis, we propose \textit{regularized self-labeling}---the interpolation between regularization and self-labeling methods, including (i) \textit{layer-wise regularization} to constrain the distance traveled in each layer; (ii) \textit{self label-correction and label-reweighting} to correct mislabeled data points (that the model is confident) and reweight less confident data points.
-We validate our approach on an extensive collection of image and text data sets using multiple pre-trained model architectures.
+Based on the analysis, we propose \textit{regularized self-labeling}---the interpolation between regularization and self-labeling methods, including (i) \textit{layer-wise regularization} to constrain the distance traveled in each layer; (ii) \textit{self-label-correction and label-reweighting} to correct mislabeled data points (that the model is confident) and reweight less confident data points.
+We validate our approach on an extensive collection of image and text datasets using multiple pre-trained model architectures.
 Our approach improves baseline methods by 1.76\% (on average) for seven image classification tasks and 0.75\% for a few-shot classification task.
-When the target data set includes noisy labels, our approach outperforms baseline methods by 3.56\% on average in two noisy settings.
+When the target data set includes noisy labels, our approach outperforms baseline methods by an average of 3.56\% in two noisy settings.